engula/engula.github.io/docs/index.md

 However, when it comes to distributed databases and then cloud databases, things are still tough.

 So we decided to build Engula, a storage engine that empowers engineers to build reliable and cost-effective databases with less effort and more confidence.
+Engula's design goals are as follows:

-It unbundles different components to leverages elastic resources on the cloud.
+- Elastic: takes advantage of elastic resources on the cloud
-It optimizes internal data structures and configurations to adapt to dynamic workloads.
+- Adaptive: adapts to dynamic workloads and diverse applications
-It also provides extensible APIs and components to build higher-level applications.
+- Extensible: provides pluggable APIs and modules for customization
-Moreover, it is platform-independent, allows flexible deployment on local hosts, on-premise servers, and cloud platforms.
+- Platform independent: allows flexible deployments on local hosts, on-premise servers, and cloud platforms

 We believe this is the storage engine we want when we build the next database.
 We are excited about this future, and we welcome everyone to [join](https://github.com/engula/engula) it!